sehmaschine/django-grappelli/docs/index.rst

 **Grappelli is always developed against the latest stable Django release and is NOT tested with Django's master branch.**

+* Grappelli 2.12.1 (November 1st, 2018): Compatible with Django 2.1
 * Grappelli 2.11.2 (November 1st, 2018): Compatible with Django 2.0
 * Grappelli 2.10.4 (November 1st, 2018): Compatible with Django 1.11

 Current development branches:

+* Grappelli 2.12.2 (Development version for Django 2.1, see branch Stable/2.12.x)
 * Grappelli 2.11.3 (Development version for Django 2.0, see branch Stable/2.11.x)
 * Grappelli 2.10.5 (Development version for Django 1.11, see branch Stable/2.10.x)